-Corium is committed to delivering therapies that have the potential to treat conditions of the central nervous system.
+Corium is committed to developing novel therapies that have the potential to treat neuroscience disorders.

 Attention-deficit/hyperactivity disorder (ADHD) is a mental health disorder that can cause a pattern of inattentiveness and/or above-normal levels of hyperactive and impulsive behaviors.
 People with ADHD may have difficulty paying attention and controlling impulsive behaviors.
 They may also be restless and may be overly active.
 ADHD is not just a childhood disorder.
 Although the symptoms of ADHD begin in childhood, ADHD can continue through adolescence and adulthood.